 A preliminary assessment of all requests will be made to determine whether investigation or other action is required.
-Council will prioritise matters based on the Compliance and Enforcement Principles (Section 4).
+Council will prioritise matters based on risk and the principles outlined in this policy the Compliance and Enforcement Principles (Section 4).

 If there is insufficient information in the report to undertake a preliminary assessment, the customer will be advised and the matter not tasked for investigation.